MattiaCostola/Data-Analyst-Portfolio/README.md

 - Data Analysis with R Programming
 - Google Data Analytics Capstone: Complete a Case Study

-In addition to SQL and R, I also learned Python for data Analysis which is now my favorite tool when it comes to data analysis.
+In addition to SQL and R, I also learned Python for data Analysis which is now my favorite tool when it comes to getting information from a dataset